autnmy/descant-swebench-pro-results/README.md

 ## About

-"Descant (multi-model)" is an autonomous pipeline that picks up an issue, plans, implements, runs an independent review pass, and resolves — orchestrated deterministically.
-This repo is the result artifact only; the pipeline itself is not included.
+"Descant (multi-model)" is an autonomous software engineering system.
+Software engineering discipline and processes are applied to continuously improve the codebase beyond just the task at hand.
+The core pipeline picks up an issue, plans, implements, runs an independent review pass, and resolves — orchestrated deterministically.
+This repo is the result artifact of the pipeline only; the full system capabilites are not demonstrated here.

 ## License & provenance